 I have found that the more I surround them with tools they enjoy, the more creative they become.

-Here are a few of our favorite things for teaching art:
+Here are a few of my favorite tools for teaching art to my older kids.

 Chalk has become one of our favorite art mediums over the past year.
 Every time I pull out the chalks, my girls cheer.
 Hodgepodge has a wide variety of chalk tutorials and videos available.
 In them, you’ll be introduced to Nana, who is sweet, funny and passionate about chalk art.
 The lessons are easy to follow and extremely flexible, leaving plenty of room for individual creativity to shine through.